Sugababes: 2011: Cancelled album and disbandment

 The Sugababes initially began recording an eighth studio album in April 2010.
 In June 2011, the group and their managers Sarah Stennett and Mark Hargreaves Crown Music Management Services left their record label of ten years, Island Records, for a new three-album distribution deal with Sony Music's RCA Records, with Crown Music Management Services as the acting record label.
 In July, the Sugababes commented on their new album, saying: "It's a bit darker, tougher and quite edgy."
 In another interview, the group stated the new album showcased their personalities.
-At the Wireless Festival in London, Buchanan, who was kicked out of the group in 2009, approached the current line-up and the girls were reported to have a "teary" reunion and put the past behind them.
-It was the first time in two years that she had seen former comrades Range and Berrabah, as well as the first time she had officially met her "replacement" Jade Ewen.
-In a later interview, Buchanan revealed that she was disappointed by the treatment she received back in 2009, but went on to wish the current line-up "the best of luck".
+At the Wireless Festival in London, Buchanan and the current line-up were reported to have had a "teary" reunion and put the past behind them.
+It was the first time in two years that she had seen Range and Berrabah, as well as the first time she had officially met her "replacement" Jade Ewen.
+In a later interview, Buchanan said that she was disappointed by the treatment she received back in 2009, but went on to wish the current line-up "the best of luck".

 Their first and only single under the new label, "Freedom", was released for free on 25 September 2011.
 Afterward, the group began a hiatus to work on solo projects: Range participated in the seventh series of Dancing on Ice, Berrabah worked on solo material and Ewen competed as a contestant on the first series of Splash!